chan34kelvin/Animals-About-Site/README.md

 - Mobile friendly.
 Work across all platforms.

-- Easy Navigation, minimize the need of scrolling to explore other animals.
+- Easy navigation, minimize the need of scrolling to explore other animals.

 # Development Environment